thoughtspot/ts_rest_api_and_tml_tools/README.md

 Remember: make sure you are referencing the property from `TML.content['{key_1}']['{key_2}]` when you are setting changes - if you have made and modified a variable from the original values, it may not be part of the `.content` dictionary unless you fully qualify.

+### Table class
+Table objects are the fundamental component of data models in ThoughtSpot, representing the actual table-like objects on a data source (tables, views, etc.)

+Table objects also hold the Row Level Security rules in ThoughtSpot.

+#### Modifying Connection details
+Connections in ThoughtSpot all have unique names, so to switch a Table to a different connection, use the `Table.connection_name` property

+    table_obj.connection_name = 'New Connection Name'

+The `Table.change_connection_by_name(original_connection_name: str, new_connection_name: str)` method exists as well to safely change the name only if the original connection name matches the provided value.
+This allows for safe find/replace over a number of files / objects.

+The other properties are available to modify as well:

+ - db_name
+ - schema
+ - db_table

+#### Table Columns
+To access existing columns as a List, use the `Table.columns` property

+To add a column, first use `Table.create_column()` to retrieve a column object, then use `Table.add_column()` to add the column to the end of the existing list. `Table.add_columns()` takes a List of columns to add many at once.

+    new_column = table_obj.create_column(column_display_name='Pretty Name', db_column_name='db_name_of_col', column_data_type='INT64'
+                      column_type='ATTRIBUTE', index_type='DONT_INDEX')
+    table_obj.add_column(new_column)

+See the reference guide https://docs.thoughtspot.com/cloud/latest/tml#syntax-tables for string values of these properties.

+#### Creating a Table TML programmatically
+The Table class has a static method called `generate_tml_from_scratch(connection_name: str, db_name: str, schema: str, db_table: str)` which returns a str in YAML format with the start of a Table TML and no columns.

+The string template can then be loaded into a Table constructor using `YAMLTML.load_string_to_ordereddict()` to give a blank

+    tml_yaml_str = Table.generate_tml_from_scratch(connection_name='Main Snowflake Connection', db_name="IMPORTANT_DATABASE,
+                                                   schema='PUBLIC', db_table='MY_TABLE')
+    tml_obj = Table(YAMLTML.load_string_to_ordereddict(tml_yaml_str)

+A full example of creating a Table TML programmatically is available in examples/tml_and_sdlc/tml_from_scratch.py.

+### Worksheet class
+Worksheets are the data model layer presented to end users.
+They present a single controlled source from multiple tables with many additional controls on how columns are displayed and indexed.

+#### Changing Table references in a Worksheet
+Tables, unlike Connections, do not have fully unique names in ThoughtSpot.
+If there is more than one Table with the same name, you will need to use the GUID of the table to identify it.

+The property in TML for a GUID reference is `fqn:` .

+Worksheet class provides the `remap_tables_to_new_fqn(name_to_fqn_map: Dict)` method to perform a GUID swap.
+You create a Dict of { 'name' : 'fqn' } structure, then pass it in and the correct TML manipulations will happen calling the `change_table_by_fqn()` method.

+    name_guid_map = { 'Table 1' : '0f814ce1-dba1-496a-b3de-38c4b9a288ed', 'Table 2' : '2e7a0676-2acf-4700-965c-efebf8c0b594'}
+    ws_obj.remap_table_to_new_fqn(name_to_fqn_map=name_guid_map)

+#### Creating a Worksheet programmatically from a Table TML
+If you want to make a worksheet on top of a single table, you can generate the Worksheet programmatically from that Table TML

+The Worksheet class has a static method called `generate_tml_from_scratch(worksheet_name: str, table_name: str)` which returns a str in YAML format with the start of a Worksheet TML and no columns.

+The string template can then be loaded into a Worksheet constructor using `YAMLTML.load_string_to_ordereddict()` to give a blank

+    tml_yaml_str = Worksheet.generate_tml_from_scratch(worksheet_name='Great Worksheet', table_name=table_tml_obj.content_name)
+    tml_obj = Worksheet(YAMLTML.load_string_to_ordereddict(tml_yaml_str)

+A full example of creating a Worksheet TML programmatically is available in examples/tml_and_sdlc/tml_from_scratch.py.

+#### Worksheet Columns

 ### Liveboard class
 A Liveboard is a combination of Answers, but each Answer lives fully within the TML of the Liveboard (that is to say, Answers on a Liveboard live in the Liveboard object fully, they are not links to Answer objects stored independently in ThoughtSpot).